juhakala/root/08_push_swap/README.md

 **or**

-bash push_swap_test.sh and follow the instructions if you dont have norminette, pick **n** when asked if it is evaluation
+bash push_swap_test.sh and follow the instructions, if you dont have norminette, pick **n** when asked if it is evaluation

 **Visualizer**